top of page

 MY JOURNEY

-I have always had a passion for helping others but it was from this moment I realised the true power of therapy and knew it was something I wanted to be a part of.
-When I got home, I began my career in psychotherapy.
-The word Phare originates from the Greek word Pharos, which means guiding light.
+Many of the performers have personal stories of abuse and trauma, yet they display incredible dedication and passion.
+Watching them, it was clear just how powerful the healing process through art and therapy can be.
+I’ve always had a passion for helping others but it was in that moment I realised the true power of therapy and knew it was something I wanted to be a part of.
+When I returned home, I began my journey into counselling.